l9leung/taylor-x-rate/README.md

 ## Exchange rate forecasting with the Taylor rule
-Replication of some of the results from Molodtsova & Papell (2009) and implentation of their methodology to current data.
+Replication of some of the results from Molodtsova and Papell (2009) and implentation of their methodology to current data.
 Read a summary [here](https://github.com/l9leung/taylor-x-rate/blob/main/report/report.pdf).

 ![Alt text](https://raw.githubusercontent.com/l9leung/taylor-x-rate/main/report/forecasts1.png)